 - Make colorful produce a normal part of every meal and snack

-Teach kids about the different colours of fruits and vegetables and the unique health benefits associated with each colour.
-Take kids to farmers' markets or grocery stores and involve them in selecting colourful produce, encouraging a sense of curiosity and exploration.
+Teach kids about the different colours of fruits and vegetables and the health benefits associated with each colour.
+Take kids to farmers’ markets or grocery stores and involve them in selecting colourful produce.
+This sparks curiosity and gets them interested in what they eat.

-Even with the best strategies, parents often encounter obstacles when introducing colorful produce.
+Even with the best strategies, parents often run into obstacles when introducing colorful produce.
 Here are solutions to common challenges:

 - Start with naturally sweeter fruits and vegetables before introducing more bitter ones